History of Chemistry

 Hans Geiger and Ernest Marsden discovered that the nucleus of an atom accounts for most of the atom's mass, but very little of its size.
 An atom is mostly empty space with a small, dense nucleus.

 In 1909, Robert Millikan created an experiment that would allow him to measure an electron's charge.
-In the experiment, a fine spray of oil was squirted above a pair of metal plates (the top of the two had a small hole).
+In the experiment, a fine spray of oil was ejected above a pair of metal plates (the top of the two had a small hole).
 As the mist settled, some of the oil dripped into the hole and in the empty space between the plates.
-Millikan would illuminate these drops with X-rays, taking electrons off molecules in the air; these electrons then attached themselves to the oil, giving the drops an electrical charge.
+Millikan illuminated these drops with X-rays, withdrawing electrons from molecules in the air; these electrons then attached themselves to the oil, giving the drops an electrical charge.
 By measuring how fast the drops fell when the metal plates were charged and when they were not, Millikan could determine the charge that each drop possessed.
 After reviewing his results, Robert found that all of the values he obtained were whole-number multiples of -1.60 × 10-19 C. Since a drop of oil can logically only attach to a whole number of electrons, that value is carried by each electron.
 Once Millikan had measured the electron's charge, he then found the mass using J. J. Thomson's charge-to-mass ratio.
 The mass was determined to be 9.09 × 10-28 g.
-Since this experiment other scientists have found the more accurate mass of the electron to be 9.109383 × 10-28 g.
+Since this experiment, other scientists have found the more accurate mass of the electron to be 9.109383 × 10-28 g.

 James, Brady.
 Chemistry Matter and Its Changes.
 5th Edition.
 New York: John Wiley & Sons Inc.